KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 This is the block height in which block rewards will end.
 Every block after this height will have 0 block reward, and by default the only incentive to mine a new block will be transaction fees.

+#### :pushpin: Examples:

-> A 777777-coin pre-mine, with a default block reward of 0.0001 coin, and on-demand blocks after block 128.
+A 777777-coin pre-mine, with a default block reward of 0.0001 coin, and on-demand blocks after block 128.
 The block reward ends at block 25000.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_end=25000 &
 ```

-> A 777777-coin pre-mine, with a 5-coin block reward, and the block reward ends at block 200.
+A 777777-coin pre-mine, with a 5-coin block reward, and the block reward ends at block 200.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=500000000 -ac_end=200 &
 ```

-> A 777777-coin pre-mine, with a 5-coin block reward, the block reward decreases by 50% every 2000 blocks, and the block reward ends at block 10000.
+A 777777-coin pre-mine, with a 5-coin block reward, the block reward decreases by 50% every 2000 blocks, and the block reward ends at block 10000.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=500000000 -ac_halving=2000 -ac_end=10000 &